Come Outside: Production details

 In every episode Mabel ventures outside and this involved shooting in many locations in the United Kingdom, such as a pencil factory in Keswick, the manufacture of Wellington boots in Dumfries, a pottery in Stoke, growing bulbs and attending the annual flower parade in Spalding, Lincolnshire and making brushes in Portsmouth.

 Sometimes Auntie Mabel's adventures stayed closer to home.
-For example the episode "Buses", was filmed around the Ruislip area of North London.
+For example, the episode "Buses", was filmed around the Ruislip area of North London.
 Scenes were also shot in Woodley, Berkshire, in the retail precinct and in the veterinary clinic.

 In the episode "Marmalade" Auntie Mabel flies to Seville to visit an orange grove.
 Shooting was restricted to the one day on which the oranges were ready for harvesting.
 This was only known with very short notice and consequently arrangements to fly out were made at the last minute.
 It happened well outside the main production period by which time Lynda Baron was committed to other work and was not free to travel to Seville.
-To make it appear that Aunt Mabel had visited the orange grove, she was recorded in the studio against a Chroma key background while a body double was used for reverse angle shots of her in Spain.
+To make it appear that Auntie Mabel had visited the orange grove, Baron was recorded in the studio against a Chroma key background while a body double was used for reverse angle shots of her in Spain.

-Animation sequences for stories, songs and skits was done by Penny Holten, Touch Animation, Really Animated Pictures and Ealing Animation (occasionally).
+Animation sequences for stories, songs and skits was done by Penny Holton, Touch Animation, Really Animated Pictures and Ealing Animation (occasionally).